-David Holland, Research and Entrepreneurship Specialist in the School of the Arts, supports the Research and Entrepreneurship team by working with faculty and administrators to facilitate the planning and development of faculty research projects, to manage the School’s support of faculty and student research, to identify sources of external funding to expand research within VCUarts, and to encourage the development of commercial projects and an entrepreneurial culture across the School.
+David Holland, Assistant Director of Research and Entrepreneurship in the School of the Arts, supports the Research and Entrepreneurship team by working with faculty and administrators to facilitate the planning and development of faculty research projects, to manage the School’s support of faculty and student research, to identify sources of external funding to expand research within VCUarts, and to encourage the development of commercial projects and an entrepreneurial culture across the School.

 David was previously Development Director at ART 180, a non-profit youth arts organization based in Richmond, Virginia (his home town), where he led fund development efforts and successfully completed a capital campaign.
 Prior to this, David lived and worked in London, England for eight years, establishing expertise in arts research and creative entrepreneurship.
 He began his career at the London consulting firm, BOP Consulting, where he became a Senior Consultant leading strategy and research projects for national and international clients including Arts Council England, the British Council, Creativity, Culture and Education, the UK Department for Culture, Media, and Sport, the European Cultural Foundation, the Higher Education Funding Council for England, and University College Falmouth.